How to Choose the Right Homeowners Insurance Deductible

 Flood insurance deductibles

 Standard home insurance policies don’t cover flood damage, so homeowners looking for this type of coverage will have to buy it separately.
 If you do decide to purchase flood insurance, keep in mind that the deductible will be different from your homeowners insurance deductible.
-The exact amount and type of deductible will depend on your location and the insurer.
+Under FEMA’s National Flood Insurance Program, primary residences can generally select separate building and contents deductibles up to $10,000 each; higher deductibles lower premiums but increase what you’d owe after a flood, and lender rules may cap how high you can go (NFIP Manual).

 Earthquake insurance deductibles

 Earthquakes are another natural disaster not listed in basic homeowners insurance policies.
 Homeowners who purchase earthquake insurance should prepare to pay much higher deductibles than they pay with their home insurance.
-In high-risk states, earthquake insurance deductibles are often set between 10% and 20% of the home’s insured value.
+In high-risk states, earthquake insurance deductibles commonly range from 5% to 25% of the home’s insured value—the California Earthquake Authority offers options at 5%, 10%, 15%, 20%, and 25% (CEA).
+Elevated reinsurance costs have pushed some policyholders to consider higher deductibles to manage premium (CEA news).
+In wildfire‑prone Western markets, regulators have also advanced reforms and mitigation programs that influence product design—including the use of peril‑specific deductibles and credits alongside stronger disclosure rules (California DOI; Oregon DFR).

 How to Choose a Homeowners Insurance Deductible